New Class of Landau Levels and Hall Phases in a 2D Electron Gas Subject to an Inhomogeneous Magnetic Field: An Analytic Solution: Analytic Single Electron Solution

 which is identical to the 2D Hydrogen atom solution, except for a different energy scaling in radial coordinates,

 which was introduced in Eq. (\ref{eq:rhodef}), The corresponding normalisation is explicitly calculated as,\cite{arfken1999mathematical}

-The orthogonality of the eigenfunctions for different eigenvalues is obvious to show, however, surprisingly the orthogonality condition applies even for pairwise degenerate eigenstates, as will be shown subsequently.
+The orthogonality of the eigenfunctions for different eigenvalues is easy to demonstrate.
+The orthogonality of degenerate eigenstates is a little more involved, yet will be shown subsequently.
 Notice also that the spin quantum number $s$ enters the energy dependent scaling factor $\rho$, which introduces a radial spin-dependence of the wave-function.
 Different normalisation constants arising for $r$-dependent eigenfunctions are given in App.~\ref{app:ef}.

 \textbf{Boundary conditions and uniqueness of eigenstates:}

 Finally we comment on the uniqueness of the eigenfunctions and its boundary conditions.
 Since the radial equation is a second-order differential equation it allows for, in general, two linearly independent solutions.
 A unique solution is then usually either fixed by choosing appropriate boundary conditions or by normalizability.
 Since the different forms of the radial equations are of Sturm-Liouville type, there are very general results available that clarify which conditions are appropriate for a self-adjoint Hamiltonian~\cite{zettl2010sturm, bailey2001algorithm}.
 At $\rho \rightarrow \infty$ no boundary condition can be chosen and normalizability singles out the unique asymptotic form of the two linearly independent solutions $\nu_{\pm}(\rho) = e^{\pm \rho/2}$.
 At the lower endpoint $\rho = 0$ normalizability singles out the unique form if $l \neq 0$ in analogy to the three-dimensional hydrogen case.~\cite{teschl2014mathematical} This becomes apparent from Eq.~\eqref{eq:lagid}, for which a Sturm-Liouville classification of the different endpoints based on the value of $l$ exists.~\cite{bailey2001algorithm,everitt2005catalogue} Again, in analogy to the usual hydrogen case, for $l=0$ different boundary conditions at $\rho=0$ can be chosen, and we have selected the usual Friedrich's boundary conditions~\cite{bailey2001algorithm,everitt2005catalogue}.